cdapio/cdap/docs/courses/source/modules/m01_developing_a_big_data_application.rst

 .. image:: ../_images/Geo-sentiment-UI.jpg
    :height: 300px

-A web user interface displays the tweet sentiments on a map with counts over time
+A web user interface

+- Displays the tweet sentiments on a map
+- With counts over time

 ----